Study Raises Questions About False Negatives From Quick COVID-19 Test

 Other researchers noted that all tests can produce false-negative results, especially if the samples are not collected properly or at a time when a patient doesn't have readily detectable levels of virus in their bodies.

-"All of the tests do miss a number of patients --anywhere from 5 to 30 percent," says Dr. Alan Wells, a professor of pathology at the University of Pittsburgh.
+"All of the tests do miss a number of patients — anywhere from 5 to 30%," says Dr. Alan Wells, a professor of pathology at the University of Pittsburgh.
 "So this is not unique to ID NOW."

 And just because someone tests negative one day, doesn't mean they might not get infected the next day.

-"So regardless of whether it's ID NOW or other tests, we recognize that we can not say with any assuredness that you are safe or not," Wells says.
+"So regardless of whether it's ID NOW or other tests, we recognize that we cannot say with any assuredness that you are safe or not," Wells says.

 But Wells added that "the ID NOW test seems not to be as effective as" other tests, based on his own research.